Understanding Periodized Rehab & Load Management for Better Recovery

 How do you know if the rehabilitation load is appropriate?
 Look for these indicators:

-- Return to baseline within 24 hours after exercise
+- Return to baseline within 24 hours after exercise.

-- Gradual improvement in function and capacity
+- Gradual improvement in motion, strength and postural stability through movement.

 Dr. Peter Malliaras, tendon specialist, suggests that mild symptom provocation during rehabilitation exercise can be acceptable as long as it doesn't worsen over 24 hours—a concept known as the "24-hour rule."